Many think that the last half term of the school year is teachers’ winding down time.

 IEP Reviews – assessing, updating and reworking targets on IEPs, meeting with parents, transition planning for SEND children moving into new year group and transition visits with new teacher, compiling transition books.

-Move up Day – planning, organising move up day for new class for next academic year
+Move-up Day – planning, organising move-up day for your new class for the next academic year.

-Performance management – final evidence gathering to justify pay, reflecting, feedback, targets, observations, learning walks
+Performance management – final evidence gathering to justify pay, reflecting, feedback, targets, observations, and learning walks.

 Sports Day – which takes more practise than parents/careers realise so there isn’t complete carnage on the field!
 Constant weather watch – aahhh rain potential postpone, sun oohh too hot sun burn – pray for cloudy.